TovmasHovhannisyan/kubernetes_elk/kubernetes_cluster_ansible/README.md

 ### Responsibilities of this setup

-* Install Kubernetes and Docker Packeges.
+* Install Kubernetes, Docker and Helm.
 * Create Kubernetes Cluster

 ### How to use?